sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/custom-auth-python.md

 - **date_string** is the date extracted from the date header in the request sent by Tyk Gateway.
 - **secret_key** is the value of the secret used for signing.

 The function computes and returns the HMAC signature for a string formatted as *date: date_string*, where *date_string* corresponds to the value of the *date_string* parameter.
 The signature is computed using the secret value given in the *secret_key* parameter and the HMAC algorithm given in the *algorithm* parameter.
-A *ValueError* is raised if the hash algorithm is unrecognised.
+A *ValueError* is raised if the hash algorithm is unrecognized.

 We use the following Python modules in our implementation: